pyrddlgym-project/rddlrepository/rddlrepository/archive/standalone/TrafficBLX/README.md

  - The current queue length (number of stopped vehicles at the downstream end of the link)
  - The flows along the link

-Incoming flows are split into different outgoing turns by multiplying the flow by the turning probability of the turn.
-The flows that are split according to their outgoing turn are then assumed to propagate at some constant speed along the link (the value of the speed may depend on the link), until joining the end of a queue for that turn.
+Incoming flows are assumed to propagate at some constant speed along the link (the value of the speed may depend on the link), until joining the upstream end of the queued vehicles.
+Upon reaching the queued vehicles, the flows are divided up into the queues for each outgoing turn.
+The amount of inflow to the queue for a particular turn is computed by multiplying the inflow by the probability of the turn.

 The outgoing flow of a turn that has a green light is determined as the *minimum* of the following three terms:
  - The sum queue length + current incoming flow
  - Saturation flow rate (parameter of a turn)